OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 Integration
 """""""""""

 Integrals arise in the solution of the model and during the evaluation of the likelihood function.
-All are solved by Monte Carlo integration.
+All are approximated by Monte Carlo integration.
 The same random draws are used for each integral.

 * For each agent in each time period, the evaluation of the **choice probabilities** requires the approximation of a four-dimensional integral.
 The integral is evaluated using the number of draws specified in the *SIMULATION* section of the initialization file.